 Pasadena Audubon's Bird Science Program incorporates hands-on outdoor activities and live educational owls to bring the excitement of birds to school children in our community.
-We are looking for enthusiastic educators to assist us as we guide elementary school kids on field trips to discover birds and the ecosystem.
+We are looking for interns and volunteers to assist us with guiding elementary school kids as they learn about birds and the ecosystem.
+Training starts in September.

 Training will be provided through a 15-hour program:

-Five classes on Thursdays from 9 am to noon, starting September 9, 2021.
+Five classes on Thursdays from 9 am to noon, from September 7 through October 5, 2023.

-A scholarship of $750 will be awarded to interns who complete 50 hours between October 2021 and April 2022 and develop a final project.
-Letters of reference may also be provided.
+A scholarship of $800 will be awarded to interns who complete 50 hours between September 2023 and May 2024, and develop a final project.

-To apply, send a cover letter and resume to Pasadena Audubon Program Director, Lois Brunet at LoisB.PAS@gmail.com.
+To apply, send a cover letter and resume (and optional letter of reference) to Pasadena Audubon Program Director, Lois Brunet at LoisB.PAS@gmail.com.